MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

     1. Run the `.reg` file.

-Microsoft Edge queries the HKEY_CURRENT_USER root key followed by HKEY_LOCAL_MACHINE.
-In both of these, the 32-bit registry is searched first, and then the 64-bit registry is searched to identify native messaging hosts.
-Please note that if a registry key specifying the location of the native messaging host manifest is found at any of the above mentioned locations, the subsequent locations are not queried.
+Microsoft Edge queries the `HKEY_CURRENT_USER` root key followed by `HKEY_LOCAL_MACHINE`.
+In both of the keys, the 32-bit registry is searched first, and then the 64-bit registry is searched to identify native messaging hosts.
+The registry key specifies the location of the native messaging host manifest.
+If Microsoft Edge finds the registry key at any of the previously listed locations, it doesn't query the locations that are listed in this paragraph.
 If you run the above `.reg` file as part of a batch script, ensure you run it using an administrator command prompt.

 ### [macOS](#tab/macos/)